srgk26/EasyPlotting.jl/README.md

 ***

-**Credits:**

-Credits to the developers of the Julia language and libraries.
-Special thanks to `@Dustin T Irwin`@https://github.com/dustyirwin for his script on Stackoverflow: https://stackoverflow.com/questions/52845964/how-to-use-handlew-flag-with-julia-webio-blink , which helped greatly for the main structure of my main_code.jl.
-Also to `@NHDaly`@https://github.com/NHDaly/ApplicationBuilder.jl for his cool ApplicationBuilder.jl package, very useful for bundling applications, executables and their dependencies.

-***

 **Instructions:**

 The following is a step-by-step guide to execute the source scripts to get the GUI running from within the Julia REPL.